daniyalIbrahim/go-fibonacci/README.md

     mkdir myDirName    #this is the name of your directory cd /myDirName
-    git init
+    ssh -T git@github.com # authenticate if you are logged in at your terminal git init
     touch readME.md   #this is to create an initial file to push git commit -m "enter commit message here"